 A little exercise, for perspective on COVID-19

 I realize it’s hard to do now that, as of yesterday, the estimated toll in the US alone from COVID-19 is over 560,000 dead from close to 31 million cases; worldwide it’s nearly 2.8 million deaths out of 128 million cases, with all of those numbers almost certainly being significant undercounts of the true toll.
 Still, try to envision the situation a year ago.
-At that time, COVID-19 had only recently arrived in the US, and the death toll was still “only” approximately 36,000 worldwide and, by the middle of March in the US there had as yet only been 68 dead due to the disease.
+At that time, COVID-19 had only recently arrived in the US, the death toll was still “only” approximately 36,000 worldwide, and by the middle of March in the US there had only been 68 dead due to the disease.
 Try to envision the world many months before the peak of the latest surge in January, at which time as many as 4,000 people were dying each day in the US of COVID-19.

 Before I take you back to those days, there is one useful exercise I like to do to provide perspective.
 Not unlike the one I did with Marty Makary’s claim that medical errors are the third leading cause of death in the US in order to show the extreme implausibility of his estimate, it’s just a quick check based on simple math and knowledge of basic statistics alone.
 (Unsurprisingly, Makary of late has joined the COVID-19 minimization crew, specifically claiming that we will have herd immunity by April, which, last check for me, is only three days away, with my own state of Michigan appearing to be in the middle of a new surge driven by more transmissible variants of the virus.)
 The entire population of the US is approximately 330 million people.
 That means that in a little over a year COVID-19 has killed approximately 0.17% of the entire population of the US, or one out of every 589 people.
 That’s an enormous toll.
 To give you even more perspective, let’s look at the five leading causes of death in the US every year.
 At number one, heart disease claims approximately 660,000 Americans a year, while cancer claims 600,000; accidents, 173,000; respiratory disease, 157,000; and strokes, 150,000.
 COVID-19 was easily the third leading cause of death in 2020 in the US, despite not exacting a large toll until three months into the year.
 It wasn’t even close.